-These are extraordinary in their simplicity — fresh local cream mingles with the best chocolate you can find.
-I used Belgium Callabuat chocolate with cream from Highlawn Farm, where the vista is classic New England and Jersey cows bat their long lashes.
+These truffles were so popular last year that I’m blogging them again.
+They’re extraordinary in their simplicity — fresh local cream mingles with the best chocolate you can find.
+I used Belgium Callabuat chocolate with butter and cream from Highlawn Farm, where the vista is classic New England and Jersey cows bat their long lashes.
 I couldn’t find local butter, but the vanilla is aged in wooden barrels at Baldwin’s right here in West Stockbridge.
 And so, local meets global in this last gasp of holiday decadence.
-Makes about 40 or so small square truffles, but I doubled ‘em
+Makes about 40 or so small square truffles, but I doubled ’em

 The Truffles